 Keep it in your yard!

-Yard waste and leaves can provide vital nutrients to your lawn and gardens.
-See for yourself with these easy tips:
+Yard waste like grass clippings and leaves can provide vital nutrients to your lawn and gardens.
+Try these easy tips:

 - Use mulched leaves on your lawn to help control weeds and create healthier growing conditions for your lawn

-- Leave grass clippings on the lawn to decompose and release organic matter and valuable nutrients into your lawn lawn (in spring of 2020, grass clippings will not be accepted in green carts or during seasonal yard waste collection)
+- Keep grass clippings on the lawn to decompose and release organic matter and valuable nutrients into your lawn lawn (in spring of 2020, grass clippings will not be accepted in green carts or during seasonal yard waste collection)

 - Try home composting — it’s an easy way to obtain free, valuable nutrients for your gardens